statofu/statofu-blog/20230513/README.md

 );
 ```

-That's it.
-Another library of state management that well handles the problems of (1) predictability of states changing and (2) overall cost of development on use is roughly built.
+Fianlly, another library of state management that well handles the problems of (1) predictability of states changing and (2) overall cost of development on use has been roughly built.

 ## Prospect

-State management is a very basic but very vital part in frontend development, but today there is just no library that achieves predictable states changing and low overall cost of development on use, which brings challenges in development.
+State management is a very basic but very vital part in frontend development, but today there is just no good library that achieves both predictable states changing and low overall cost of development on use, which sets daily challenges in development.

 As good state management constitues a necessity for a good client app, perhaps, every of us, as frontend devs, may think about what is the best in state management.

-Also, for the convenience of our trials together, I followed the thoughts above and tried to build a library of state management https://github.com/statofu/statofu .
+In addition, for the convenience of our trials together, I followed the thoughts above and tried to build a library of state management https://github.com/statofu/statofu .

-Comments are welcomed anywhere for the exploration.
+Comments are welcomed anywhere and anytime for the exploration.